pivotal/docs-tap/scst-scan/ivs-carbon-black.hbs.md

 **Note** The Carbon Black `cbctl-creds` secret is mounted as a workspace binding and the credentials are inserted into a `cbctl.yaml` config file that the Carbon Black CLI uses.

 **Note** `stdoutConfig.path` is specified to take the output stream of the step to a given file where it can be published to the registry.
-In order to use this configuration, the tekton-pipelines feature-flags configmap must have `enable-api-fields` set to `alpha`.
+See [docs](https://github.com/tektoncd/community/blob/main/teps/0011-redirecting-step-output-streams.md) for more details.